aedwards0/Repository-1/README.md

 	value distribution of different stocks in the portfolio via graphing library.

-    In addition, will have to To receive full credit, post this assignment's code on GitHub and provide information to instructor necessary to access it.
+    In addition, will post this assignment's code on GitHub and provide information to instructor necessary to access it.

 ************************************************************************
 """